Botox for Non-Surgical Jaw Reduction

 Botox for the Masseter Muscle enables Facial Slimming

 Dr. Michele Green is an internationally renowned board-certified cosmetic dermatologist with over two and a half decades of experience providing some of the world’s most discerning men and women with the best non-surgical treatment options, including achieving a slimmer jawline.
-As an expert in Botox, dermal fillers, CoolSculpting, Microneedling, Chemical Peels, Thermage, and laser skin resurfacing treatments, she is recognized and appreciated worldwide for her holistic approach and less-is-more philosophy regarding facial rejuvenation.
-Her dedication to her patients and expertise is well-reflected because she is consistently voted as one of New York City’s best dermatologists by Super Doctors, Castle Connolly, the New York Times, and New York Magazine.
+As an expert in Botox, dermal fillers, and other non-invasive cosmetic procedures, Dr. Green is recognized worldwide for her holistic approach and less-is-more philosophy regarding facial rejuvenation.
+Her dedication to her patients and expertise is why Super Doctors, Castle Connolly, the New York Times, and New York Magazine consistently vote her as one of New York City’s top dermatologists.
 When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, she will work with you to create a customized treatment plan for non-surgical jawline contouring that best suits your individual needs and personal aesthetic goals.

 Botox in Masseter area, 12 months